Yannick H.,

 The most important dimension.
 And the most ignored.

 Digital transformation is not something the IT department does.
-It's something everyone has to do.
+It is something everyone has to do.

-That means: Mistakes are allowed.
+That means: mistakes are allowed.
 Learning is normal.
-Data trumps "we've always done it this way".
+Data beats "we’ve always done it this way."

-A medium-sized manufacturing company did this.
-The CEO said on day 1: "This will be uncomfortable.
+A mid-sized manufacturing company did this.
+On day one, the CEO said: "This will be uncomfortable.
 We will make mistakes.
-But if you make mistakes trying to go in the right direction, you will not be punished."
+But if you make mistakes because you are trying to move in the right direction, you will not be punished."

-Six months later: The participation rate in improvement suggestions rose from 5% to 40%.
+Six months later: participation in improvement suggestions rose from 5% to 40%.

 The most common mistake

-You invest in the best technology - but ignore the culture.
-Result: The software is there, no one uses it.
+You invest in the best technology - but ignore culture.
+Result: the software is in place, nobody uses it.

-You change the processes - but not the customer interaction.
-Result: Internally everything is great, customers notice nothing.
+You change processes - but not customer interaction.
+Result: everything is great internally, customers notice nothing.

-You transform the business model - but the systems can't handle it.
-Result: Chaos.
+You transform the business model - but the systems can’t support it.
+Result: chaos.

 All five dimensions need to move.
 Not all at the same speed.
 But all of them.